IDI-Systems/acre2/docs/wiki/user/vehicle-intercom.md

 #### Monitor Knob

-Monitors the selected or all radios.
+Monitors the selected radio or all radios.
 Radios in this configuration are set to receive only.

 #### Work Knob